tallythemes/steed-companion/readme.txt

 == Description ==

-Enhances Steed’s themes with extra functionalities.
+Enhances Steed themes with extra functionalities.
 This plugin supply some Widgets, Shortccode and Customize settings.
 Please note that you need Steed WordPress theme installed to get proper support of the plugin.

 == Installation ==